binhlecong/weather_app/README.md

   <p>
     <img src="assets/screenshot/search.png" width="200" />
   </p>
-- See anywhere in the world using map
+- See weather anywhere in the world using map
   <p>
     <img src="assets/screenshot/map.png" width="200" />
   </p>
-- Save a collection of cities that your are interest in
+- Save a collection of cities that your are interested in
   <p>
     <img src="assets/screenshot/favorite.png" width="200" />
   </p>